PhilipDaniels/ConfigZilla/README.md

 # Release History
+* 2.0.16.
+Change the way that ConfigZilla searches for git.exe so that it will find it if it is on your path, and/or use an environment variable CZ_GIT_EXE.
+  Add notes to website explaining the options.

 * 2.0.0.
 Change the generation of the merged ConfigZilla.xslt.
 This is now generated separately for each project that ConfigZilla is installed in.
 Properties such as $(MSBuildProjectName) can now be used in .targets files and will evaluate to